| Title: | Flexible Non-Linear Least Square Model Fitting |

 A ggplot object representing the plot.

-# Example usage plot_fn( fn = "fn_linear_sat", params = c(t1 = 34.9, t2 = 61.8, k = 100), interval = c(0, 100), n_points = 1000 ) plot_fn( fn = "fn_lin_pl_lin", params <- c(t1 = 38.7, t2 = 62, t3 = 90, k = 0.32, beta = -0.01), interval = c(0, 100), n_points = 1000, base_size = 12 )
+# Example usage plot_fn( fn = "fn_lin_plat", params = c(t1 = 34.9, t2 = 61.8, k = 100), interval = c(0, 100), n_points = 1000 ) plot_fn( fn = "fn_lin_pl_lin", params <- c(t1 = 38.7, t2 = 62, t3 = 90, k = 0.32, beta = -0.01), interval = c(0, 100), n_points = 1000, base_size = 12 )# Example usage plot_fn( fn = "fn_lin_plat", params = c(t1 = 34.9, t2 = 61.8, k = 100), interval = c(0, 100), n_points = 1000 ) plot_fn( fn = "fn_lin_pl_lin", params <- c(t1 = 38.7, t2 = 62, t3 = 90, k = 0.32, beta = -0.01), interval = c(0, 100), n_points = 1000, base_size = 12 )

 explorer

-Creates various plots for an object of class explorer
+Creates various plots for an object of class explorer.

 Depending on the specified type, the function can generate plots that show correlations between variables over x, correlations between x values for each variable, or the evolution of variables over x.

-## S3 method for class 'explorer' plot( x, type = "var_by_x", label_size = 4, signif = FALSE, method = "pearson", filter_var = NULL, id = NULL, n_row = NULL, n_col = NULL, base_size = 13, return_gg = FALSE, add_avg = FALSE, ... )
+## S3 method for class 'explorer' plot( x, type = "var_by_x", label_size = 4, signif = FALSE, method = "pearson", filter_var = NULL, id = NULL, n_row = NULL, n_col = NULL, base_size = 13, return_gg = FALSE, add_avg = FALSE, ... )## S3 method for class 'explorer' plot( x, type = "var_by_x", label_size = 4, signif = FALSE, method = "pearson", filter_var = NULL, id = NULL, n_row = NULL, n_col = NULL, base_size = 13, return_gg = FALSE, add_avg = FALSE, ... )

 x |